jwilkensWes/ryxhw4/README.md

 ## Installation

-You can install the development version of ryxhw4 like so:
+You can install the development version of ryxhw4 with:

 ``` r
 remotes::install_github("jwilkensWes/ryxhw4")